rafaelcassau/learning-regex/README.md

     \S    - Not whitespace (space, tab, newline)

 ## Anchors
-does not match any characters, but identify some positions like new lines, before or after a space, starts with or ends with, these special characters are word boundaries characters
+Anchors doesn't match any characters, but identify some positions like new lines, before or after a space, starts with or ends with, these special characters are word boundaries characters